mharisraza/HyperSpaceGamePanel/COMMIT-DESCRIPTION.md

+# added `restart` and `update hostname` functionality
+`desc`: Added `restart` and `update hostname` functionality where admin can restart the machine if require or update hostname if they want.

 # Implemented machine(VPS) module
 `desc`: Implemented machine module where admin can add vps to the admin panel so that they can add new game-servers Machine details are coming dynamically.